Family Relationships Therapy

 Is your family, or close relationships, experiencing difficulties or problems that you need help resolving?

 In family therapy, a therapist works with families and those in close relationships, who experience problems.
-A first assessment starts with a meeting of those involved to enable the therapist to begin to understand what the difficulties are.
+Prior to meeting together the therapist will discuss with family members whether meeting together feels comfortable enough for everyone involved, or whether meeting separately. or in different combinations will be helpful to begin with, to understand what the difficulties are.

-We talk to you about your concerns and ask questions about how you think and feel.
-We talk about important family beliefs and who else is involved with the family.
-We listen to the point of view of everyone there.
-We explain how family therapy works and with your family, we agree a plan for future therapy.
+Your therapist will be curious as to how family relationships are working currently, as well as what difficulties there have been in the past that may be influencing relationships in the present.
+We talk to you about your concerns and ask questions about how you think and feel, talking about important family beliefs and who else is involved with the family.
+The view point of everyone involved will be heard.
+Together, we can then agree a plan for future therapy.

 The therapist explores all views and relationships, to the understand the problems they are having.
 It helps family members communicate better with each other.
 It can help families change, develop and resolve conflict.